 Our business is complex and we intend to target a variety of markets.
 Therefore, it is critical that our management team and employee workforce are knowledgeable in the areas in which we operate.
-The departure, illness or absence of any key members of our management, including our named executive officers, or the failure to attract or retain other key employees who possess the requisite expertise for the conduct of our business, could prevent us from developing and commercializing our products for our target markets and entering into partnerships or licensing arrangements to execute our business strategy.
-In addition, the loss of any key scientific staff, or the failure to attract or retain other key scientific employees, could prevent us from developing and commercializing our products for our target markets and entering into partnerships or licensing arrangements to execute our business strategy.
-We may not be able to attract or retain qualified employees in the future due to the intense competition for qualified personnel among biotechnology and other technologybased businesses, particularly in the advanced renewable fuels area, or due to the limited availability of personnel with the qualifications or experience necessary for our renewable chemicals and advanced renewable fuels business.
+The departure, illness or absence of any key members of our management, including our named executive officers, or the failure to attract or retain other key employees who possess the requisite expertise for the conduct of our business, could prevent us from developing and commercializing our products for our target markets and entering into partnerships or licensing arrangements to execute our business strategy, as could the loss of any key scientific staff, or the failure to attract or retain other key scientific employees.
+We may not be able to attract or retain qualified employees in the future due to the intense competition for qualified personnel among biotechnology and other technology-based businesses, particularly in the advanced renewable fuels area, or due to the limited availability of personnel with the qualifications or experience necessary for our renewable chemicals and advanced renewable fuels business.
 If we are not able to attract and retain the necessary personnel to accomplish our business objectives, we may experience staffing constraints that will adversely affect our ability to meet the demands of our partners and customers in a timely fashion or to support our internal research and development programs.
 In particular, our product and process development programs are dependent on our ability to attract and retain highly skilled scientists.
 Competition for experienced scientists and other technical personnel from numerous companies and academic and other research institutions may limit our ability to do so on acceptable terms.
 All of our employees are at-will employees, meaning that either the employee or we may terminate their employment at any time.

 Our planned activities will require additional expertise in specific industries and areas applicable to the products and processes developed through our technology platform or acquired through strategic or other transactions, especially in the end markets that we seek to penetrate.
 These activities will require the addition of new personnel, and the development of additional expertise by existing personnel.
-The inability to attract personnel with appropriate skills or to develop the necessary expertise could impair our ability to grow our business.
+The inability to attract personnel with appropriate skills or to develop the necessary expertise could impair our ability to grow our business